Training-free Uncertainty Guidance for Complex Visual Tasks with MLLMs: Implementation Details

 \section{Implementation Details}

-~ This section provides a comprehensive overview of the implementation details for our Uncertainty-Guided (UG) framework.
-To ensure fair and reproducible comparisons, all methods were implemented using the LMMs-Eval~\citep{zhang2024lmmseval}.
-Consequently, we adopted the library's standard inference parameters for each benchmark, including temperature, maximum token count, and beam search settings.
-The same decoding configuration was used for both the uncertainty scoring phase (Token Entropy or BRC score) and the final answer generation.
+This section provides a comprehensive overview of the implementation details for our Uncertainty-Guided (UG) framework.
+To ensure fair and reproducible comparisons, all benchmarks were evaluated using \emph{LMMs-Eval}~\cite{zhang2024lmmseval}.
+We adopted the library's default evaluation protocol and inference parameters for each benchmark, including temperature, maximum token count, and beam search settings.
+For further details on the evaluation setup, please refer to the official repository: \url{https://github.com/EvolvingLMMs-Lab/lmms-eval}.
+The same decoding configuration was used for both the uncertainty scoring phase (Average Entropy or BRC score) and the final answer generation.

 A notable implementation detail concerns batch processing.
 While our uncertainty scoring method is inherently parallelizable as the score for each candidate visual input can be computed independently, we observed a degradation in MLLM performance when using a batch size greater than one.
 This is a known issue with several open-source MLLMs, where batch inference can lead to less reliable outputs.
 To ensure maximum accuracy and reproducibility, we therefore set the batch size to one for all experiments, including both scoring and final inference.
 We anticipate that the runtime of our framework could be substantially reduced with hardware support for true parallel processing or as MLLMs evolve to better support reliable batch inference.